Chapter 40: Bitter Sweet Symphony

 “What am I, your therapist?
 Just cause I’m around when you’re crying over Layla doesn’t mean I have the answer to everything.
 I’d like to know the answer myself.”

-“If only I was,” she whispers.
+“If only it was,” she whispers.
 “If only I was.”

 Mo leans back onto my shoulder, she lets her breath out, softly brushing on my cheeks on its way to the sky.
 Then a loud ring from the heavens.
 Her muscles tense at the noise, but it’s just the clock at the Rathaus pealing, one, two, three.
 We’ve been talking here for almost an hour.
 A new day is dawning, and her hair and her ears I can feel touching me, touching my neck… but then the next line of the song.
 She leaves suddenly all the time.
 It’s so easy for her to leave me without a second’s notice, and I would have nothing to hold her back with, no promises of further adventures or revelations about my plain old self, and I would have to cut her off like I’ve done Layla oh so many years ago, and right now, suddenly, I just can’t do that.

 Five, six, seven.
-My fingers clamp just a bit harder on her shoulder.
+She moves closer.
+Two inches of spine meets two inches of forearm.
 I don’t want her to go.
 I don’t want her to leave me without her telling me more about her own self, about the nebulous web of stories that she’s weaved around herself all these years, whether by accident or by design, but I know she’s here right next to me right now, and she has so much inside her.

 Nine, ten, eleven.
 “I’ve told you all my stories.
 Now tell me yours.”